 Grants generally range between US $10,000 and US $20,000.
 After the grant money is used, the project must be able to keep going on its own or with the help from the community.
 Please remember that we receive many applications and have only a limited amount of funds available.

 If your organization has a project that falls within the Self Help Program guidelines, complete the application to apply for a Self Help grant and send it to the self- help office nearest you.

-Community GrantsApplications are due May 8, 2015 and may be downloaded below
+Community GrantsApplications are EXTENDED to May 30, 2015 and may be downloaded below

 Application form (MSWord, 237KB) »

 (This takes a little longer than one expects)

 Special Self HelpThe application period for Special Self-Help closed on March 31, 2015.
 Please check back in September for the new 2016 application.

 P.O.
 Box 9536

 Tel: (012) 431-4240